 Participation

-Scroll through the slides and the FAQ below to learn more about the Academy.
+Scroll through the slides and the FAQ below to learn more about the participating in the Farm Robotics Challenge.

-Sign up for our mailing list to get updates and announcements at the button below.
+Sign up for our mailing list to get updates and announcements.

 KEY DATES & DEADLINES